Steam Machine Welcome Tour Code Appears in Steam Backend

 SteamDB pages for several of those packages show a possible association with a hardware app named "Steam Machine," although SteamDB frames that association as inferred from shared changelists, not proof that the app is contained in each package.
 The relevant package records include 1629446, 1629447, and 1629460.

-That distinction matters.
-The package IDs support the idea that Valve is wiring Steam Machine into store infrastructure, but they do not confirm final SKUs, bundle contents, pricing, or release timing.
+That distinction mattered at publication.
+The package IDs supported the idea that Valve was wiring Steam Machine into store infrastructure, but they did not yet confirm final SKUs, bundle contents, pricing, or release timing.
+Steam's later public appdetails data now confirms four US options and prices for those package IDs.

 What this meant for Steam Deck